 But I think aesthetics also has other effects on us.
 I think it also gives order to the universe in the same way that birds on a utility pole will place themselves equidistant from each other, looking at times like a ruler with markings.
 We rely on aesthetics to provide comfort to us.
 When we have comfort, we can begin to trust.
-In fact, there is no trust when there is a high degree of discomfort.
-A topic of which I speak at length in my latest book, “Louder Than Words,” along with the “broken window effect.”
+In fact, there is no trust when there is a high degree of discomfort, a topic I address at length in my book, Louder Than Words, along with the “broken window effect.”

 But it’s not just buildings and houses that have a curbside appeal.
-Somewhere along the way, as humans began to clothe themselves, they also began to improve their own appearance or as we term it here, their “curbside appeal.”
-With clothing, ornaments, beads, flowers, tattoos, even bindings, humans have always sought to improve their outward image; no doubt an evolutionary requirement to enhance the ability to attract mates.
+Somewhere along the way, as humans began to clothe themselves, they also began to improve their own appearance, or as we term it here, their “curbside appeal.”
+With clothing, ornaments, beads, flowers, tattoos, and even bindings, humans have always sought to improve their outward image; no doubt an evolutionary requirement to enhance the ability to attract mates.
 Plastic surgery has soared in demand precisely to meet the desires of women and men, to enhance their physical attraction.
 Every culture speaks to us of beauty and its quest; it is now available to more people than at any time in history.

-Likewise, when we look at great leaders, truly wonderful individuals whose humility, dynamic presence, and demeanor sway us, we are looking at people whose curbside appeal does exactly as advertised.
+Likewise, when we look at great leaders, those truly wonderful individuals whose humility, dynamic presence, and demeanor sway us, we are looking at people whose curbside appeal does exactly as advertised.